RenlangHuang/KDD-LOAM/README.md

 Thanks for [KPConv](https://github.com/HuguesTHOMAS/KPConv-PyTorch).

-If you use this library for any academic work, please cite our original paper.
+If you use this library for any academic work, please cite our original paper [KDD-LOAM](http://arxiv.org/abs/2309.15394) (under review, ICRA 2024).